-- b. whether the nature and type of administrative hearings and other adjudicatory proceedings conducted by the agency are conducive to the use of VTC; - c. whether VTC can be used without negatively affecting the outcome of cases heard by the agency; - d. whether the agency's budget would allow for investment in appropriate and secure technology given the costs of VTC; - e. whether the use of VTC would create cost savings, such as savings associated with reductions in personnel travel and with increased productivity resulting from reductions in personnel time spent on travel; - f. whether the use of VTC would result in a reduction of the amount of wait time for an administrative hearing; - g. whether users of VTC, such as administrative law judges, hearing officers and other court staff, parties, witnesses and attorneys (or other party representatives), would find the use of such technology beneficial; - h. whether the agency's facilities and administration, both national and regional (if applicable), can be equipped to handle the technology and administration required for use of VTC; - i. whether the use of VTC would adversely impact the representation of a party at an administrative hearing or other adjudicatory proceeding; and - j. whether the communication between the various individuals present at a hearing or proceeding (including parties, witnesses, judges, hearing officers and other agency staff, translators and attorneys (or other party representatives)) would be adversely impacted. - 3.
-Federal agencies with high volume caseloads that decide to use video teleconferencing technology to conduct administrative hearings and other adjudicatory proceedings should consider the following best practices: - a.
-Consider using VTC on a voluntary basis and allowing a party to have an inperson hearing or proceeding if the party chooses to do so.
+- (e) whether the use of VTC would create cost savings, such as savings associated with reductions in personnel travel and with increased productivity resulting from reductions in personnel time spent on travel; - (f) whether the use of VTC would result in a reduction of the amount of wait time for an administrative hearing; - (g) whether users of VTC, such as administrative law judges, hearing officers and other court staff, parties, witnesses and attorneys (or other party representatives), would find the use of such technology beneficial; - (h) whether the agency's facilities and administration, both national and regional (if applicable), can be equipped to handle the technology and administration required for use of VTC; - (i) whether the use of VTC would adversely affect the representation of a party at an administrative hearing or other adjudicatory proceeding; and - (j) whether the communication between the various individuals present at a hearing or proceeding (including parties, witnesses, judges, hearing officers and other agency staff, translators and attorneys (or other party representatives)) would be adversely affected. - 3.
+Federal agencies with high volume caseloads that decide to use video teleconferencing technology to conduct administrative hearings and other adjudicatory proceedings should consider the following best practices: - (a) Consider using VTC on a voluntary basis and allowing a party to have an inperson hearing or proceeding if the party chooses to do so. - (b) Periodically evaluate the use of VTC to make sure that the use is outcomeneutral (i.e., does not affect the decision rendered) and that the use is meeting the needs of its users.